rpthms/ansible-playbook-rpi-router/README.md

 | `host_domain` | Pi's domain name |
 | `time_zone_file` | `Path to the time zone file under /usr/share/zoneinfo` |

+## Pass 1

+Start the first pass by running `ansible-playbook site-before-reboot.yml`.
+The first pass takes care of the following:

+* `apt`: Remove unnecessary packages and upgrade the system
+* `system-config`: Do some basic system configuration like setting the hostname, locale etc.
+* `user-config`: Setup a main user and disable the default 'pi' user
+* `networking`: Configure systemd-networkd and wpa_supplicant
+* `dhcpcd`: Start a DHCP server that listens on the ethernet port
+* `systemd-resolved`: Configure and enable systemd-resolved

+Reboot the system after completing Pass 1.

+## Pass 2

+Start the second pass by running `ansible-playbook site-after-reboot.yml`.
+The first pass takes care of the following:

+* `overlayfs`: Use an overlayfs mount for the root filesystem to avoid writes on the SD card / USB drive.

+Reboot the system after completing Pass 2.

 ## After running the playbook

-**N.B**: Do these steps before rebooting your Pi, because after rebooting you can no longer make changes to any file on the root filesystem.
+**N.B**: Do these steps before rebooting your Pi after completing Pass 2, because after rebooting you can no longer make changes to any files on the root filesystem.
 (You'll have to load your SD card / USB drive on a PC to make any changes)

 Once the playbook has finished its run, you can do a couple more optional things:

-* Uninstall ansible: `apt purge ansible`
+* Uninstall packages that couldn't be uninstalled before: `apt purge ansible git dhcpcd5`
 * Clear out files from `pi`'s home directory
 * Delete all log files from `/var/log`
+* Delete apt package archives and list in `/var/cache/apt/archives` and `/var/lib/apt/lists`